rapidez/website/resources/docs/0.x/installation.md

 ### Magento

-Because we're making Ajax request to the Magento API; CORS need to be opened.
-If you're using Valet+ this can easily done, [see here](https://github.com/weprovide/valet-plus/issues/493).
-With the Docker Magento installation it's already opened [with a patch](https://github.com/michielgerritsen/magento2-extension-integration-test/blob/master/magento/patches/cors.patch).
-For production you've to restrict this to your domain within your webserver configuration or for example with this [Magento 2 CORS module](https://github.com/graycoreio/magento2-cors).
+Rapidez is making AJAX requests to the Magento API which requires CORS to be opened.
+- If you're using Valet+ this can be easily done, [see here](https://github.com/weprovide/valet-plus/issues/493).
+- With the Docker Magento installation it's already opened [with a patch](https://github.com/michielgerritsen/magento2-extension-integration-test/blob/master/magento/patches/cors.patch).
+- For production you've to restrict this to your domain within your webserver configuration or with for example this [Magento 2 CORS module](https://github.com/graycoreio/magento2-cors).

 ### Elasticsearch